 Click here for more details on hay fever prevention.

-A uniquely 2021 concern for Spring allergy awareness is understanding the difference between hay fever and Covid-19.
+While the national vaccination programme has been largely successful, Covid-19 is still out there.
+A key concern for Spring allergy awareness is knowing the difference between hay fever and Covid-19.

 While chronic coughing is a shared symptom, there are many differences.
 Covid-19 can be identified by its tendency to cause a high fever – a symptom not shared by hay fever.
 Likewise, the runny/itchy nose, sneezing, and itchy/watery eyes typified by hay fever are not mirrored in Covid-19.